 While Canon is obviously trying to target APS-C with the size and weight of this camera it is still a solidly built device that I think fits in well with the rest of the RF lineup.
 No it is not quite as refined feeling in hand as the EOS R nor is it a solid and hefty beast like the EOS R5, but it is still made well enough, and at a low enough price point, that you can feel confident using and carrying this camera without having to worry whether you are banging it around too much.

 One of the criticisms of the Canon RP is that the dynamic range is not at the level of its competition or even other Canon cameras.
 That may be true, however, it may not be true either.
 An interesting behavior of Canon RP is that it tends to roll off the highlights when there is a danger of overexposing.
 Because of this I think the camera may have a full stop or more dynamic range than it is rated for… if you use it properly.
-Of course you will need to get a hang of how to use it, but the fact remains that the camera does seem to dial down the highlights in specific scenarios and that is something that we can take advantage of as photographers to get a better quality image.
+Of course you will need to get a hang of how to use it, but the fact remains that the camera does seem to dial down the highlights in specific scenarios and that is something that we can take advantage of as photographers to get more shadow detail.

 That said the shadows do lose fidelity pretty quickly on the Canon RP so you will want to stay well away from underexposing any part of the image that you care about.
 As long as you can do that it works pretty well, but you won’t be able to expose how you can with other modern cameras where you would be relying on the huge amount of dynamic range to manipulate the image in post.
 It is a little bit more old school and requires you to get it right in camera.